onflow/docs/docs/tutorials/smart-contracts.md

 ## Storing Data on Flow

-All dApps will store crucial data on the blockchain, with some requiring more extensive data storage, particularly NFT dApps.
+All dapps will store crucial data on the blockchain, with some requiring more extensive data storage, particularly NFT dapps.
 Consider the following when storing data on the Flow blockchain.

 ### Understanding Your Data